Patterson: Papio South rallied to pull off a big weekend for volleyball and football

 With the GEICO Volleyball Invitational behind us, Jeremy VanAckeren finally can relax.

-The Papillion-La Vista South athletic director was the point man for the nationally televised event the school hosted Friday and Saturday.
+The Papillion-La Vista South athletic director was the point man for the nationally televised event the school hosted Oct.
+7-8.
 The Titans did themselves proud, winning one match and pushing San Diego Cathedral Catholic — the No. 1 team in the nation — before losing in three tough sets.

 But the volleyball was only part of the story.
-VanAckeren also was busy with other events at the school last week, including one that popped up totally by surprise Friday night.
+VanAckeren also was busy with other events at the school that week, including one that popped up totally by surprise Friday night.

 “I’ll admit that last week was a little stressful,” he said.
 “But with the help of a lot of people here at school, we got it done.”